apache/arrow/docs/source/format/CProtocol.rst

 A C++ database engine wants to provide the option to deliver results in Arrow format, but without imposing themselves a dependency on the Arrow software libraries.
-With the Arrow C data protocol, the engine can let the caller pass a pointer to a ``ArrowArray`` structure, and fill it with the next chunk of results.
+With the Arrow C data interface, the engine can let the caller pass a pointer to a ``ArrowArray`` structure, and fill it with the next chunk of results.

 It can do so without including the Arrow C++ headers or linking with the Arrow DLLs.
-Furthermore, the database engine's C API can benefit other runtimes and libraries that know about the Arrow C data protocol, through e.g. a C FFI layer.
+Furthermore, the database engine's C API can benefit other runtimes and libraries that know about the Arrow C data interface, through e.g. a C FFI layer.

 If the database wants to return a multi-column result set, it can easily